 A keyword’s ‘Quality Score‘ refers to a value out of 10 that Google attributes to a keyword based on a number of key variables;

 So what does this actually mean for PPC advertisers and why is this so important?

 Keyword analysis looks at identifying the search volumes, competition and cost of bidding for a certain keyword or search term.
-Keyword analysis is used across a variety of arms of digital marketing, most notably in areas such as PR & Outreach and SEO.
-Analysing the behaviour of users and the way in which they are searching is one of the first steps in understanding their intent and stage in their consumer journey.
+Analysing the behaviour of users, and the way in which they are searching, is one of the first steps in understanding their intent and stage in their consumer journey.
 This is extremely valuable in paid search (PPC), as it allows marketers to bid on keywords where they can see users are actively searching.
 Additionally, PPC can be targeted to the various stages of the consumer funnel based on the keywords that are analysed.
-For example, a user at the top of their consumption journey may be searching for “Types of Running Shoes”, whereas those with transactional intent would search for “Buy X Running Shoes”.
+For example, a user at the top of their consumption journey may be searching for “Types of Running Shoes,” whereas those with transactional intent would search for “Buy X Running Shoes”.

 PPC can be effective for all shapes and sizes, no matter the size of your budget.
 Often it can be difficult to know exactly how much should be spent on a PPC campaign, which is why we’re here to help!
 If you’re unsure about getting started with PPC or you’re curious about what PPC could do for you, why not get in touch using the form below, or have a read through our blog to get an understanding of how PPC could help you.